Ham and Broccoli Casserole is one of those timeless casserole dishes. Simple to put together and the taste is amazing!

 Can I Make a Low Carb or Healthier Version?

 For a low carb version of this Ham and Broccoli Casserole, I would replace the rice with cauliflower rice.
 To do this, either buy already prepared cauliflower rice or make your own with a food processor.
-Personally, I like to use a manual food processor to make cauliflower rice because I can control the size of the rice better.
+Personally, I like to use a (affiliate link)manual food processor to make cauliflower rice because I can control the size of the rice better.

 Skip the pressure cooking step and you won't need the 1 cup of chicken stock either.
 Steam the broccoli so it is cooked to your liking.
 Make the sauce.
 Mix together the ham, cauliflower rice, and broccoli in a casserole dish or the inner pot of the Foodi.
 Pour just enough of the sauce over the mixture to coat everything and stir to combine.
 Bake covered on 375°F/177°C for 20 minutes.

 *UPDATE: I had some feedback that the casserole was too thin when using cauliflower rice.
 Make sure to omit the chicken stock and use just enough of the cheese sauce to coat the ingredients in the casserole.
 The cauliflower will not absorb liquid and will give off some liquid as it cooks.
 You can always add more sauce after the initial bake and you can bake it uncovered if you are using a regular oven.
 I always love hearing from people, even when one of my recipes doesn't work out as planned, it gives me an opportunity to learn and adjust these suggestions.
 Thank you as always!